trobonox/trobonox/README.md

 ## Contact me:
-If you have any questions or want to work with me feel free to message me on Discord: **Trobonox#2680**
+If you have any questions or want to work with me feel free to message me on Discord: **Trobonox#2680** or on Twiiter, where my direct messages are open.